egardner/ericgardner.info/projects/portrait-day.md

 This will be a casual event, and I expect folks will be coming and going throughout the day.
-However, it would be helpful for me to know roughly when folks are planning on coming by so that I can plan accordingly.
+However, it would be helpful for me to know roughly when folks intend to come by so that I can plan accordingly.

-If you plan on attending, please let me know roughly when you want to come by and I'll add you to the schedule below.
+If you plan on dropping by, please let me know roughly when you want to come and I'll add you to the schedule below.
 It's okay if there is some overlap but ideally people will be spread out throughout the day.

 Hope to see you there!